Laura Esquivel: Personal life

 Laura Beatriz Esquivel Valdés was born the third of four children to Julio César Esquivel, a telegraph operator, and Josefa Valdés, a homemaker.
 Her father's death in 1999 was the inspiration for Tan veloz como el deseo.
 Trained as a teacher, Esquivel founded a children's theater workshop and wrote and produced dramas for children.

-She first married actor, producer, and director Alfonso Arau, with whom she collaborated on several films.
-Esquivel and her present husband make their home in Mexico City.
+In 1975 she married actor, producer, and director Alfonso Arau, with whom she collaborated on several films.
+They separated in 1993.
+She sued Arau over the rights of Como agua para chocolate in 1995.
+Arau countersued her shortly afterwards.
+Esquivel and her present husband live in Mexico City.

 In March 2009 Laura Esquivel ran as preliminary candidate of the Local Council in District XXVII of Mexico City for the Party of the Democratic Revolution (PRD).
 Her candidacy was supported by the current Izquierda Unida, which combined various PRD groups.
 In 2015, she was elected to the Chamber of Deputies for the Morena Party as a plurinominal deputy.
 She has also served as head of the Mexico City Cultural Committee and member of the Science & Technology and Environmental Committees for the Morena Party.